truenas/documentation/content/TruenasApps/AppSecurity/CloudflareTunnel.md

 Click **Next** and **Save**.

 {{< hint type=note >}}
-Note: there are additional options for policy configuration, but these are beyond the scope of this tutorial.
+There are additional options for policy configuration, but these are beyond the scope of this tutorial.
 {{< /hint >}}